grandma-collaboration/grandma-cookbook/doc2/5_Notifying_Telescope.md

 ## 5.2 Contact List

-The list of telescope contacts, as of 2024, is available at this link: [Contact Telescope Teams](https://forge.in2p3.fr/attachments/download/213747/Contact%20Telescope%20teams-2.pdf).
+The list of active telescope teams and their contacts, as of May 2025, is available at this link: [Contact Telescope Teams]().

 Familiarize yourself with the information pertaining to each telescope.
 Refer to it prior to making any observation decisions or plans!